 The Housing and Residence Life team will train RAs and FRADs to deliver hall/building programs and activities in a variety of ways.
 Hall meetings and individual meetings with residents will be facilitated virtually and in small groups.
 Creative virtual and passive programming (i.e. bulletin boards, newsletters) will be delivered using GroupMe and other hall programs.
 Indoor gatherings will be limited to 30 or less, only where 6-feet physical distancing is possible, and face coverings required.
 Outdoor gatherings and activities are strongly encouraged.

 Students, faculty, and staff are encouraged to utilize the outdoors as much as possible.
 Walking, running, and cycling are appropriate activities.
 Use of the green spaces and fields for small gatherings is encouraged.
 The Amphitheatre is a recommended location for scheduled events and activities.
 Physical distancing of 6-feet or more is the standard outdoors.
-Face coverings are not required outside when physical distancing is maintained (individuals should always carry a face covering on their person).
+Face coverings are not required (but strongly encouraged) outside when physical distancing is maintained (individuals should always carry a face covering on their person).

 Outdoor Spaces available to reserve include the following: